yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 #### Apply a predefined cell border [Windows]

 1. On a worksheet, select the cell or range of cells.
+2. On the Home tab, in the Font group, To apply a new or different border style, click the arrow next to Borders , and then click a border style.

+#### Remove a cell border [Windows]

+1. On a worksheet, select the cell or range of cells that you want to remove a border from.
+2. On the Home tab, in the Font group, click the arrow next to Borders , and then click No Border.

+### Fill Color

+- n Microsoft Excel, Fill Color is a feature that allows you to add or change the `background color`.
+- It is used to highlight data in cells and make it easier to read and understand. [^9]

+### Font Color

+- In Microsoft Excel, Font Color is a feature that allows you to change the `color of the text` in a cell or range of cells.[^10]

+### Data Alignment

+- In Microsoft Excel, data alignment refers to the `position of data within a cell` or range of cells.

 #### Align text in a cell [Windows] [^11] [^12]